Certseeds/CS305_2019F_Remake/lab07/README.md

 12. What is the throughput (bytes transferred per unit time) for the TCP connection?
 Explain how you calculated this value.

 ### Question 3

 In this assignment, you need to implements a RDT protocol on UDP socket.
 1. Requirement

   1. Your protocol needs to ensure the reliability of data transfer.
 Packet loss and payload corruption might happen.
     + To deal with packet loss, using ack and retransmission according to GBN the textbook.
     + To deal with payload corruption, you need to design a checksum of your payload.
-    2. Your RDT protocol should be like TCP, which means it’s a stream-oriented protocol, not packet-oriented.
+  2. Your RDT protocol should be like TCP, which means it's a stream-oriented protocol, not packet-oriented.
     +  To establish a connection, you might need to do things like things in TCP:
       1. SYN
       2. SYN, ACK
       3. ACK
     + .
 To close a connection, you might need to do things like things in TCP:
       1. FIN
       2. ACK
       3. FIN
       4. ACK
   3. Payload :
     Your payload might be like this:

 | SYN   | FIN   | ACK   | SEQ    | SEQ ACK | LEN    | CHEKCSUM | Payload |
 | :---- | :---- | :---- | :----- | :------ | :----- | :------- | :------ |
 | 1 bit | 1 bit | 1 bit | 4 byte | 4 byte  | 4 byte | 2 byte   | LEN     |

 > Checksum Calculation Example(just for reference)
+>
 ``` python
 def calc_checksum(payload: bytes) ->int:
     sum:int = 0